UMWEDU/umw-residencelife-sync/_pages/details.md

 <h2><strong>Pre-Process Selection:</strong></h2>
 <strong>NOTE</strong>: The Housing Application deadline for all Pre-Process Selection participants is February 24<sup>th</sup>.
 Pre-process participants will not receive a Housing Selection appointment time but rather will be automatically assigned or provided a link to sign up for a time to select during the week of March 13-17<sup>th</sup> depending on the specific Pre-Process.

-<strong>Homesteading</strong>: Homesteading allows current undergraduate residential students living in certain designated spaces within upperclass buildings (except any first-year residence hall where upperclassmen live, such as Custis) the option to keep their current room assignment for the 2017-2018 Academic Year.
+<strong>Homesteading</strong>: Homesteading allows current undergraduate residential students living in certain designated spaces within upperclass buildings the option to keep their current room assignment for the 2017-2018 Academic Year.
 <ul>
  	<li>Please note: Bushnell Hall is closed for 2017-2018 academic year.
 Jefferson Hall, 3rd and 4th floors, will revert to double occupancy to compensate for Bushnell closing for 2017-2018.</li>
  	<li>If you wish to homestead in Jefferson Hall on the 3rd and 4th floors, we will be in contact with you about your options.</li>